Throughout our more-than-10-year

 Apart from invitations from strangers, which does happen more often, we have other ways to meet local people:

-- We are member of the Hospitality Club and Couch Surfing.
+- We are a member of Couchsurfing.